A crash course into Natural Language Processing

 Lemmatisation is figuring out the most basic form or lemma of each word in the sentence.
 In our example, it’s finding the root form of our verb “shooting”.

 Natural language processing is one of the most complex fields within artificial intelligence.
-But doing the above manually would be sheer impossible.
-There are many NLP libraries available that is doing all that hard work so that our machine learning engineers can focus on making the models work perfectly than wasting time on sentiment analysis or keyword extraction.
+But manually doing the above would be sheer impossible.
+Many NLP libraries are doing all that hard work so that our machine learning engineers can focus on making the models work perfectly rather than wasting time on sentiment analysis or keyword extraction.

 Next time we will discuss some of the most popular open-source NLP libraries our team uses and why a custom-made solution can be an alternative to off-the-shelve solutions.